scipy/scipy/doc/source/building/windows.rst

 Once you have built OpenBLAS, it's time to build SciPy.
 Before continuing make sure to install the following software for building on the latest Python version.
 For building on other Python versions, see the WindowsCompilers_ page.
+We are also assuming that your Python is on the system path.
+That is to say, when you type `python` in the Windows command prompt the correct Python is executed.

-1) Install Microsoft Visual Studio 2015 or 2017 Community Edition (use the `build tools`_ from Microsoft)
+Install Microsoft Visual Studio 2017 or 2019 Community Edition (use the `build tools`_ from Microsoft).
-2) Finally, install Python from https://www.python.org/ (make sure to check the box to add Python to path)

 Just like before pick a convenient place to clone SciPy.
 Next to OpenBLAS is often a convenient option (note: not inside OpenBLAS folder but next to).
+Continuing the example from above

+    my repo folder
+        ├─── build_openblas.sh
+        ├─── OpenBLAS
+        ├─── SciPy
+                ├─── ...

+Again using the same generic example folder from above

 .. code:: shell